 The fresh monochrome palette will ensure that the interior won’t date quickly.

-The monochromatic theme was maintained throughout the home’s interior, the simplicity allowing for views outside of the large wrap-around windows to be the feature of residence.
+The design team maintained the monochromatic theme throughout the home’s interior, allowing the large wrap-around windows to showcase the views outside as the main feature.
 At just 250sqm, the house appears a lot larger than it is thanks to the minimalist, modern design.
 It has three bedrooms with walk-in robes, a study, a family room and two balconies on each end of the house, as well as a small bathroom and an ensuite.
 The living space is an open, light-filled voided area with 6.3m ceilings.
 This space includes a matt-black kitchen, dining table and fireplace, all with views of the adjacent trees and the pool.

 “Inside the place is slick and sleek.
 However, there are some homely elements, such as the gallery of family photos and artworks and the library of much-loved books, ornaments and DVDs,” reveal Tony